 A federally recognized tribe or an organization that is acting as the authorized designee of a federally recognized Indian tribe may apply.
-If the applicant is a tribal designee under purpose area #6 OVC Children's Justice Act Partnerships for Indian Communities (CJA) program, the applicant will need a tribal resolution or other satisfactory evidence of legal authority from the tribe as part of the application, which should (1) authorize the applicant to submit an application on behalf of the federally recognized Indian tribe and (2) state the tribe's support for the project and its commitment to participate in the project if it is selected for funding.
+If the applicant is a tribal designee under purpose area #6 OVC Children's Justice Act (CJA) Partnerships for Indian Communities program, the applicant will need a tribal resolution or other satisfactory evidence of legal authority from the tribe as part of the application, which should (1) authorize the applicant to submit an application on behalf of the federally recognized Indian tribe and (2) state the tribe's support for the project and its commitment to participate in the project if it is selected for funding.
 This resolution or other satisfactory evidence of legal authority must be current, must be sufficient to demonstrate authority for the application, must contain authorized signature(s), and must be submitted by the application due date.

-In addition, under this purpose area, CTAS FY 2016 CJA Program awardees are not eligible to apply for CTAS FY 2017 purpose area #6 CJA program.
+In addition, under this purpose area, CTAS FY 2017 CJA Program awardees are not eligible to apply for CTAS FY 2018 Purpose Area #6 CJA program.

-Purpose Area #7 (OVC Comprehensive Tribal Victim Assistance program)
+Purpose Area #7 (Office for Victims of Crime [OVC] Comprehensive Tribal Victim Assistance program)

 A federally recognized tribe or an organization that is acting as the authorized designee of a federally recognized Indian tribe may apply.
 If the applicant is a tribal designee under purpose area #7 OVC Comprehensive Tribal Victim Assistance (CTVA) program, the applicant will need a tribal resolution or other satisfactory evidence of legal authority from the tribe as part of the application, which should (1) authorize the applicant to submit an application on behalf of the federally recognized Indian tribe and (2) state the tribe's support for the project and its commitment to participate in the project if it is selected for funding.
-This resolution or other satisfactory evidence of legal authority for the application, must contain authorized signature(s), and must be submitted by the application due date.
-In addition, under this purpose area, CTAS FY 2016 CTVA Program awardees are not eligible to apply for CTAS FY 2017 Purpose Area #7, CTVA program.
+This resolution or other satisfactory evidence of legal authority must be current, must be sufficient to demonstrate authority for the application, must contain authorized signature(s), and must be submitted by the application due date.

+In addition, under this purpose area, CTAS FY 2017 CTVA Program awardees are not eligible to apply for CTAS FY 2018 Purpose Area #7, CTVA program.

-Purpose Area #8 (Office of Juvenile Justice and Delinquency Programs [OJJDP] - Juvenile Healing to Wellness Courts)
+Purpose Area #8 (Office of Juvenile Justice and Delinquency Programs [OJJDP] - Juvenile Tribal Healing to Wellness Courts)

-Federally recognized tribes that have received OJJDP funding through the FY 2014 Tribal Healing to Wellness Court Responses to Underage Drinking Initiative solicitation or the FY 2015 or FY 2016 CTAS OJJDP purpose area #8 are not eligible to apply for funds in this purpose area.
+Federally recognized tribes that have received OJJDP funding through the FY 2014 Tribal Healing to Wellness Court Responses to Underage Drinking Initiative solicitation or the FY 2015, FY 2016 or FY 2017 CTAS OJJDP purpose area #8 are not eligible to apply for funds in this purpose area.